 - 1. Create a folder whose name corresponds to your pre-v11.0 context root (for example ibpmconsole) at any location on your machine. - 2.
 Copy the webserviceproxy.war file from the console directory on the Interstage BPM CD to the folder created in step 1. - 3.
 Extract webserviceproxy.war to the ibpmconsole directory using the following java command: jar -xvf webserviceproxy.war - 4.
 After extracting the jar, edit the proxy.conf file located under <Extraction Directory>\WEB-INF\config and update the ServerBaseURL parameter in this file to the v11 port number and context root. - 5.
-Copy the jbossall-client.jar file available in the <JBossHOME>/client/ folder to the WEB-INF/lib/ folder of the extracted WAR. - 6.
-Start the JBoss Application server. - 7.
-Start the Interstage BPM Server and Console.
-Refer the following topics: - Starting Interstage BPM Server on page 57
+Create the WAR using the following java command: